lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-11-课文-11、35、59、83/Lesson 59 In or out.md

   - main clause:
     - my husband spent weeks training him to press his paw on the latch to let himself in
       - my husband
-      - spent sth. doing sth. [predicate verb phrase]
+      - spent sth. doing sth. [verb phrase]
       - week [subject]
       - training him to press his paw on the latch to let himself in [doing]
         - training sb to do sth [verb]